What is a cyan zone explains how we can combine the two powerful concepts behind blue and green living, caring both for ourselves and the planet.

-Add to that to trash that now contaminates even the best of our drinking water, and the air we breathe, and it is becoming difficult for even the denialist to look the other way, and pretend that all is well in the state of Denmark.
+Add to that the trash that now contaminates the food we eat; the salt from the sea, the best of our drinking water and the air we breathe.
+It is becoming increasingly difficult for even the denialist to look the other way and pretend that all is well in the state of Denmark.

 There are three primary colours; red, blue and green.

 If you mix blue and green light you get a colour called cyan; turquoise might be a better known term.